Israel's main parties begin coalition talks to end election deadlock | The China Post

-Representatives of Israel’s two largest parties are meeting on Tuesday to discuss the possibility of forming a unity government after last week’s indecisive elections.

-The meeting comes a day after Prime Minister Benjamin Netanyahu of the Likud party and his rival Benny Gantz of the Blue and White party held their first talks after the September 17 polls.
+Late Monday, President Reuven Rivlin summoned Prime Minister Benjamin Netanyahu and his election rival, Benny Gantz, hoping to break a political deadlock after the September 17 election.

-Gantz had been reluctant to initiate talks with Netanyahu, but Reuven Rivlin, Israel’s president, intervened on Monday and summoned the two politicians to his official residence.
-President Rivlin expects the two parties to break the political impasse, otherwise the country could be forced to hold a third election in less than a year.
+Gantz had been reluctant to initiate talks with Netanyahu but Rivlin expects the two parties to break the political impasse; otherwise the country could be forced to hold its third election in less than a year.

 Last week’s vote marked the first time Israel has held two votes in one year.
-The ballot was called after Netanyahu’s right-wing Likud party failed to win enough votes to form a coalition following elections in April.
+The ballot was called after Netanyahu’s right-wing Likud failed to win enough votes to form a coalition following the election in April.

 Israeli media have reported that the Blue and White party won 33 out of 120 parliamentary seats; Likud has 31.